PeterSoerud/birc-project/README.md

 <img src="https://atulhost.com/wp-content/uploads/2020/04/ssh.png" align="right" width="300" height="200" />

 SSH is short for secure shell.
 A shell is the software that lets you run commands in your terminal window.
 The *secure shell* (SSH) lets you securely log in to another computer so you can navigate the folders and run commands on that machine.
 So when you open your terminal window, your commands run on your local machine, but when you "ssh" (yes it is a verb too) into the cluster, your commands now run on the cluster.
-Before you go on, try to run the command `hostname` in you termina.
+Before you go on, try to run the command `hostname` in you terminal.
 You can see that it prints something that tells you that you are on your own computer.

 You connect to the cluster from the terminal by executing this command (replace `username` with your cluster user name):